|Died||February 1328||Buried At|

 Charles (IV, the Fair, King of France 1322-1328) ( - d.1328)

-Charles succeeds his brother Philippe as King of France.He would reign until 1328.
+King Charles IV succeeds his brother Philippe as King of France.He would reign until 1328.

-Isabella travelled to France to see King Charles IV her brother.
+Isabella of France, the wife of King Edward II, travelled to France to see King Charles IV, her brother.
 Her mission was to bring to an end the disputes over land between France and England.
-The King agreed to the English reclaiming the lands of Gascony and Ponthieu as long as Edward came to Paris and paid homage.
+The French King agreed to the English reclaiming the lands of Gascony and Ponthieu as long as Edward came to Paris and paid homage.
 In Paris Isabella met Roger Mortimer who had recently escaped from the Tower of London.
 She fell in love with him.

 Prince Edward met Charles IV and paid him homage.
 The French king gave the Prince the title of Duke of Aquitaine and informed the English King that the French were going to retain the Agenais, an area of southwest France.
 Prince Edward had effectively been captured and his mother, Isabella the English Queen, had begun the plans of removing her husband from the throne of England.